NaruBeast/Automated-Essay-Grader/README.md

-# AES
+# AEG
-Developed an Automatic Essay Grading tool using Python
+Developed an Automated Essay Grader using Python